Skip to Content

 During the Golden Age of the Renaissance, architecture experienced a revival, and its practitioners began following regulatory rules and creating special orders, which included:

-What are the characteristics of Italian Renaissance Architecture?
+let’s talk about characteristics of Italian Renaissance Architecture:

 The use of columns, which were inspired by the architecture of ancient Rome and Greece, was employed in some parts of the main structure of buildings in the Renaissance style.
 Columns provided balance and symmetry supported the upper part of the building and gave the construction a distinctive appearance.